pingcap/docs/br/br-usage-backup.md

 - (5.4.0 and later) When there are no more than `8` threads of BR on a TiKV node and the cluster's total CPU utilization does not exceed 75%, the impact of BR tasks on the cluster (write and read) is 10% at most.
 - (5.4.0 and later) When there are no more than `8` threads of BR on a TiKV node and the cluster's total CPU utilization does not exceed 60%, BR tasks has little impact on the cluster (write and read).

 You can mitigate impact on cluster performance by reducing the number of backup threads.
-However, this may cause backup performance to deteriorate.
+However, this might cause backup performance to deteriorate.
 Based on the preceding test results: (On a single TiKV node) the backup speed is proportional to the number of backup threads.
 When the number of threads is small, the backup speed is about 20 MB/thread.
-For example, a single node with 5 backup threads can reach a backup speed of 100 MB/s.
+For example, a single node with 5 backup threads can deliver a backup speed of 100 MB/s.

 > **Note:**
 >
 > The impact and speed of backup depends much on cluser configuration, deployment, and running services.
 The preceding test conclusions, based on simulation tests in many scenarios and verified in some customer sites, have reference value.
 However, the exact impact and performance cap may vary depending on the scenarios.
 Therefore, you should always run the test and verify the test results.

-For more details about the backup impact and performance, see the following documents:

-- Since v5.3.0, BR introduces the auto tunning feature (enabled by default) to adjust the number of backup threads.
+ Since v5.3.0, BR introduces the auto tunning feature (enabled by default) to adjust the number of backup threads.
 It can maintain the CPU utilization of the cluster below 80% during backup tasks.
 For details, see [BR Auto-Tune](/br/br-auto-tune.md).